zaid-devel/Learning_React/01/Readme.md

 _| Step 2: Create a Footer Component_
 1. Create a new file called Footer.jsx.
 2. Inside this file, create a functional component named Footer.
-3. The Footer component should return a <footer> element with a <p> containing the text "@ 2024 My Website".
+3. The Footer component should return a footer element with a paragraph containing the text "@ 2024 My Website".

 _| Step 3: Create MainContent Component_
 1. Create a new file called MainContent.jsx.
 2. Inside this file, create a functional component named MainContent.
-3. The MainContent component should return a <main> element containing:
+3. The MainContent component should return a main element containing:
-- <h2> element with the text "Main Content".
+- heading element with the text "Main Content".
-- <p> element with any text of your choice.
+- paragraph element with any text of your choice.

 _| Step 4: Render Component inside App.jsx_
 1. In App.jsx file, import the Header, MainContent, and Footer components: